 What is the degree of relationship?

 The total number of various entity sets that are participating in a relationship set is called the degree of a relationship set.
+The degree is a part of Entity Relationship Model in DBMS.

 When only one entity set is participating in relation.
 For example, a person can only marry a person.